 Example 1: Purchase of Machinery

-- Capital Item: The cost of purchasing machinery ($50,000) is recorded as an asset in the balance sheet.
+- Capital Item: The cost of purchasing machinery ($50,000) is recorded as an asset in the balance sheet and depreciated over 10 years.

-- Revenue Item: Maintenance costs for the machinery ($2,000) are recorded as an expense in the profit and loss account.
+- Revenue Item: Routine maintenance costs for the machinery ($2,000 annually) are recorded as expenses in the profit and loss account.

 Example 2: Building Repairs

-- Revenue Item: Repainting or fixing minor damages to the building is a revenue expense.
+- Revenue Item: Repainting or repairing minor damages is a revenue expense, fully deductible in the current year.

 5. Best Practices for Classification